-- The end of a 90-calendar day illness period that is calculated over a rolling 12 months measured backward from the current date.
+- The end of a 90 calendar day illness period within 12 months of the current illness period.

 - For your immediate family member’s catastrophic illness/injury:

-- The date the immediate family member’s illness/injury ceases to be catastrophic in nature, or
+- The date the immediate family member’s illness/injury ceases to be catastrophic, or

-- The point at which the sum of all family member illness periods reaches 90 calendar days as calculated over a rolling 12 months measured backward from the current date.
+- The point at which the sum of all family member illness periods reaches 90 calendar days within a rolling 12 months.

-- If you have applied or been approved for payments from the Short-term Disability product offered by The University of Texas System, you are not eligible for RPL for the same period.
+- If you have applied or been approved for payments from the short-term disability coverage offered by The University of Texas System, you are not eligible for RPL for the same period.

 - If you are approved for Long Term Disability benefits, you are no longer eligible for RPL if there is an overlap of the payment periods.

-- An employee may not receive both Workers’ Compensation and RPL pay.
+- An employee may not receive both Workers’ Compensation and RPL.
 If an employee has filed, is filing or intends to file a Worker's Compensation claim or appeal, they are not eligible to apply for RPL.

-- Approved RPL runs concurrently with Family and Medical, and Parental leave.
+- Approved RPL runs concurrently with Family and Medical Leave and Parental Leave.

-- RPL may not be supplemented with other paid time.
+- RPL may not be supplemented with other accrued leave.